 Metals are essential, versatile and can be used in a number of ways.
-Metals can be used for industrial purposes such as manufacture of trucks, cars, airplanes, ships, and railways.
+Metals can be used for industrial purposes such as the manufacture of trucks, cars, airplanes, ships, and railways.
 They can also be used to manufacture domestic items such as cutlery, crockery and even in packaging.
-The good thing about metal recycling is that, metal can be recycled over and over without altering its properties.
+The good thing about metal recycling is that metal can be recycled over and over without altering its properties.

 The Metal Recycling Process

 Some people and business persons have established scrap yards whereby people are encouraged to collect different metals, take them there and be paid for what they have collected.
 Different metals cost differently at the yards.
-The scrap metal yards are used as collecting centres for the metals.
+The scrap metal yards are used as collecting centers for the metals.

 Once the metals have been collected, the next important step is to sort the metals.
 This involves separating what can be recycled form what is non-recyclable.
 It is essential to point out that the quality of metal recycled is very important.

 After sorting, the next step is to compact or squeeze the metal.
-All the recycle materials are squeezed and squashed using machines so that they do not occupy so much space in the conveyor belts.
+All the recycled materials are squeezed and squashed using machines so that they do not occupy so much space in the conveyor belts.

 5. Melting and Purification

 Melting of the scrap metal takes place in a large furnace.
 Each metal is taken to a furnace that is specifically designed to melt that particular metal based on its specific properties.
 The melting process uses a considerable amount of energy.
-However, the energy required for melting recycled metal is less compared to energy required to make metal from its raw material.
+However, the energy required for melting recycled metal is less compared to the energy required to make metal from its raw material.

 After the melting process is complete, the next step is the purification process.
 Metals are purified using different methods.
 Purification of metals is done to ensure that the final product is free of impurities and that it is of high quality.
 Electrolysis is one of the methods of purifying metals.